nicolevigneri/nicolevigneri/README.md

 ## Hi there 👋

+- 🔭 I’m currently working on a Software Engineering project for my CS330 class at West Virginia University
+- 🌱 I’m currently learning programming languages such as Java, HTML, CSS, JavaScript
+- 🤔 I’m looking for help with improving my coding skills and communication with others
+- 💬 Ask me about my hobbies (hint, I like the outdoors!)
+- 📫 How to reach me: nmv00003@mix.wvu.edu ; nicolemvigneri@gmail.com  ; (443) 356-1868
+- 😄 Pronouns: she/her/hers
+- ⚡ Fun fact: I like to crochet!

 <!--
 **nicolevigneri/nicolevigneri** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.